-In addition to these in-basin mitigation measures, the Port proposes to construct wetland 1 mitigation off-site on a 65-acre parcel in the City of Auburn.
-This mitigation site would provide 2 forested, shrub, emergent, and open water wetland habitats and functions to a site where these 3 functions are currently absent or degraded.
-4 The Auburn off-site mitigation involves wetland restoration, wetland creation, and 5 wetland enhancement.
-The mitigation establishes 17.2 acres of forested wetland, 6.0 acres of 6 shrub wetland, 6.2 acres of emergent wetland, 0.60 acres of open water, and 19.5 acres of 7 emergent wetland habitat.
-These habitats will be protected with approximately 15.9 acres of 8 9 forested upland buffers.
-10 The Port proposed to construct the Auburn wetland mitigation site because of serious 11 concerns regarding aircraft safety from creation of new wildlife attractants, such as waterfowl 12 and flocking birds, near runways for commercial aviation.
+In addition to these in-basin mitigation measures, the Port proposes to construct wetland mitigation off-site on a 65-acre parcel in the City of Auburn.
+This mitigation site would provide The Auburn off-site mitigation involves wetland restoration, wetland creation, and wetland enhancement.
+The mitigation establishes 17.2 acres of forested wetland, 6.0 acres of shrub wetland, 6.2 acres of emergent wetland, 0.60 acres of open water, and 19.5 acres of emergent wetland habitat.
+These habitats will be protected with approximately 15.9 acres of forested upland buffers.

+The Port proposed to construct the Auburn wetland mitigation site because of serious concerns regarding aircraft safety from creation of new wildlife attractants, such as waterfowl and flocking birds, near runways for commercial aviation.
 The Auburn site is in the same Water Resource Inventory Area as the Airport (WRIA 9).

-13 In addition, the §401 certification requires the Port to execute and record restrictive 14 covenants to protect the entire 178 acres of mitigation.
-The covenants require the mitigation 15 16 areas be preserved in a natural state, prohibiting future development activity.
-17 The Port's proposed wetland mitigation plan will result in the removal of sources of pollutants to wetlands, and to the Miller, Des Moines, and Walker Creeks by removing land uses, 18 19 which contribute excess nitrogen and other pollutants.
-The replacement of lawns, golf courses, farmland, streets, driveways, and home sites with natural vegetation will restore a natural pattern 20 of nitrogen cycling to the landscape.
+In addition, the §401 certification requires the Port to execute and record restrictive covenants to protect the entire 178 acres of mitigation.
+The covenants require the mitigation areas be preserved in a natural state, prohibiting future development activity.

+The Port's proposed wetland mitigation plan will result in the removal of sources of pollutants to wetlands, and to the Miller, Des Moines, and Walker Creeks by removing land uses, which contribute excess nitrogen and other pollutants.
+The replacement of lawns, golf courses, farmland, streets, driveways, and home sites with natural vegetation will restore a natural pattern of nitrogen cycling to the landscape.
 The water quality functions in the Miller Creek wetland and buffer mitigation area will improve with the removal of the urban uses adjacent to the creek and with the Port's mitigation measures.
-Houses and buildings, lawns and driveways will be removed from the mitigation area, thereby removing features and land uses contributing to the degradation of water quality.
+Houses and buildings, lawns and